-There were no changes in our internal controls over financial reporting that occurred during the period covered by this annual report that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
+Other than as described above, there were no changes in our internal controls over financial reporting that occurred during the period covered by this annual report that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.

 ITEM 16A.
-AUDIT COMMITTEE FINANCIAL EXPERT
+AUDIT COMMITTEE FINANCIAL EXPERT.